nasa/fprime/docs/getting-started.md

 ```
 *Note:* since we have not created the code files yet, we leave them commented out.
 This allows us to test the make commands, without erring for
 missing files.
 We can test the make system by running the following commands. *make gen_make* will auto-generate parts of the make system, *make
-clean* cleans the module, and *make* build the module.
+clean* cleans the module, and *make* builds the module.

 ```
 make gen_make